amk1001928/Test1_PHP_LinnaTaxi/readme.md

 Feature 02 : Ride booking system

 Ride booking system is a taxi reservation system for the customers.
 In here, system requires the name, start and end locations of the customers and the mobile number.
-After filling the fields, customer have a facility to view what they feed, edit the details or delete the complete entry.
+After submitting the form, the used name and mobile fields are auto fill by using cookies and can used again for book another ride for a specific time (1 hour).
 All the data saved successfully in the table named "ride" in the database.

     Related codes: